-WeWorld-GVC takes great responsibility and all necessary steps to ensure that potential new employees are screened in order to identify any concerns or risks that the individual might pose to children, and vulnerable adults or otherwise.
+WeWorld takes great responsibility and all necessary steps to ensure that potential new employees are screened in order to identify any concerns or risks that the individual might pose to children, and vulnerable adults or otherwise.
 The following measures are in place to comply with safe recruitment standards:

-Interview: Questions should be designed to help identify any protection concerns.

-• Reference checks: Candidates are required to supply the names and contact details of referees from previous employers whom can be contacted regarding the suitability of the candidate to work with children, and vulnerable adults.

-• Declaration Form: All new employees are required to sign the Declaration Form, Annex I whereby they confirm that there are no concerns regarding their suitability to be around and work with children, and vulnerable adults and that they have provided the details of any previous issues in connection with protection concerns.

-• Police Vetting: Depending on the sensitivity of the role, candidates may be required to submit criminal record checks.
+- Interview: Questions should be designed to help identify any protection concerns. - Reference checks: Candidates are required to supply the names and contact details of referees from previous employers whom can be contacted regarding the suitability of the candidate to work with children, and vulnerable adults. - Declaration Form: All new employees are required to sign a Declaration, whereby they confirm, amongst the other things, that there are no concerns regarding their suitability to be around and work with children, and vulnerable adults and that they have provided the details of any previous issues in connection with safeguarding or protection concerns. - Police Vetting: Depending on the sensitivity of the role, candidates may be required to submit criminal record checks.